TIPS & FAQS

 Is there a way to test my Berkey purifier system to make sure it is working properly?

 Yes.
-You can test the Black Berkey filter elements by filling the upper chamber with water and then adding a teaspoon of red food colouring for every litre of water within your upper chamber.
+You can test the Black Berkey filter elements by filling the upper chamber with water and then adding 1 drop of red food colouring for every litre of water within your upper chamber.
 Be sure to use red as no other colour of food colouring will work.
 If the food colouring is removed entirely, your system is working properly.
-If not, make sure the wing nuts on the filters are securely tightened then re-run the test.
+If not, make sure the wingnuts on the filters are securely tightened then re-run the test.
 If you have the PF-2 fluoride filters installed, remove them prior to performing the red dye test.

 Can I purify saltwater in my Berkey?